TortoisesSAO/CodesDevice/README.md

 ##### Test Modes

 There are commented-out lines in the file that define specific test modes.
-These modes can be uncommented to enable certain testing behaviors for the device
+These modes can be uncommented to enable certain testing mode for the device in order to help debugging.

-# tasks
+# Example of Tasks Behaivour

 #### Interaction Between `printuf` and `task_uart0_printu_print` Tasks